-The annual financial statements for the year ended December 31, 2022 were prepared in accordance with the rules and accounting methods set out in the legal and regulatory requirements applicable in France.
-They comply in particular with the provisions of Standard 2016-7 issued by the French accounting standard-setter (ANC) on November 4, 2016, amending Standard 2014-3 relating to the French general chart of accounts, which was approved by the government order of December 26, 2016.
+The annual financial statements for the year ended December 31, 2023 were prepared in accordance with the rules and accounting methods set out in the legal and regulatory requirements applicable in France.
+They comply in particular with the provisions of Standard 2014-03, as modified and amended, issued by the French accounting stand-setter (ANC).